dakeshi/theswiftbook/chapters/optional_chaining.md

 A `Person` structure has an optional property called `name` of type `Name` and the `Name` structure has an optional `value` property that can hold a person's name.

-Now you are tasked with writing a function called `processNameFor(_:)` that takes in an optional instance of `Person` (as in `Person?`), and does some work with that person's name.
+Now you are tasked with writing a method called `processNameFor(_:)` that takes in an optional instance of `Person` (as in `Person?`), and does some work with that person's name.

-In order for this function to access the underlying `value` of the name of the optional person, it has to unwrap the optional values all the way down to `value` as shown here:
+In order for this method to access the underlying `value` of the name of the optional person, it has to unwrap the optional values all the way down to `value` as shown here:

 ```swift
 func processNameFor(person: Person?){